Italy's 5-Star says no deal possible on electoral reform, wants snap vote

-ROME Italy's anti-establishment 5-Star Movement called on Thursday for immediate national elections after a deal on electoral reform among the major parties unravelled.
+ROME (Reuters) - Italy's anti-establishment 5-Star Movement called on Thursday for immediate national elections after a deal on electoral reform among the major parties unravelled.

 "There is no chance of starting all over again.
 The legislature should end here and we should hold immediate elections," said Luigi Di Maio, who is widely expected to be the 5-Star's candidate for prime minister.